Napoleon III: Construction

-With Prosper Mérimée, Napoleon III continued to seek the preservation of numerous medieval buildings in France that had been neglected since the French Revolution, a project Mérimée had begun during the July Monarchy.
+With Prosper Mérimée, Napoleon III continued to seek the preservation of numerous medieval buildings in France that had been neglected since the beginning of the French Revolution, a project Mérimée had begun during the July Monarchy.
 With Eugène Viollet-le-Duc acting as chief architect, many buildings were saved, including some of the most famous in France: Notre Dame Cathedral, Mont Saint-Michel, Carcassonne, Vézelay Abbey, Pierrefonds, and Roquetaillade castle.

 Napoleon III also directed the building of the French railway network, which contributed to the development of the coal mining and steel industry in France.
 This advance radically changed the nature of the French economy, which entered the modern age of large-scale capitalism.
 The French economy, the second largest in the world at the time (behind the British economy), experienced a very strong growth during the reign of Napoleon III.
 Names such as steel tycoon Eugène Schneider and banking mogul James de Rothschild are symbols of the period.
 Two of France's largest banks, Société Générale and Crédit Lyonnais, still in existence today, were founded during that period.
 The French stock market also expanded prodigiously, with many coal mining and steel companies issuing stocks.
 Historians credit Napoleon chiefly for supporting the railways, but not otherwise building the economy.

 Napoleon's military pressure and Russian mistakes, culminating in the Crimean War, dealt a blow to the Concert of Europe, since it precipitated a war that disrupted the post-Napoleonic peace, although the ultimately diplomatic solution to the war demonstrated the continued vitality of the system.
 The concert was based on stability and balance of powers, whereas Napoleon attempted to rearrange the world map to France's advantage.

 A 12-pound cannon designed by France is commonly referred to as a "Napoleon cannon" or "12-pounder Napoleon" in his honor.